Introduction to Machine Learning: Perfect sampling methods

 It will be convenient to consider negative times also.
 For $n>0$, recursively define $F_{-n}(x, u_{-n+1}, \ldots, u_0)$ by

 and $F_{-1}(x,u_0) = f(x, u_0)$.
 Denote, for short, $U_{-n}^0 = (U_{-n}, \ldots, U_0)$.
 The function $F_{-n}(x, u_{-n+1}^0)$ provides the value of $X_0$ when $X_{-n}=x$ and $U_{-n+1}^0 = u_{-n+1}^0$.

-For an infinite past sequence, $u_{-\infty}^0$, let $\nu(u_{-\infty}^0)$ denote the first integer $n$ such that $F_{-n}(x, u_{-n+1}^0)$ does not depend on $x$ (the function ``coalesces'').
+For an infinite sequence in the past, $u_{-\infty}^0$, let $\nu(u_{-\infty}^0)$ denote the first integer $n$ such that $F_{-n}(x, u_{-n+1}^0)$ does not depend on $x$ (the function ``coalesces'').
 Then, the following theorem is true: \begin{theorem} Assume that the chain defined by \cref{eq:mc.rec} is ergodic, with invariant distribution $Q$.
 Then $\nu = \nu(U_{-\infty}^0)$ is finite with probability 1, and

 (which is independent of $x$) has distribution $Q$. \end{theorem} \begin{proof} Because the chain is ergodic, we know that there exists an integer $N$ such that one can pass from any state to any other with positive probability.
 So the chain can, starting from anywhere, coalesce with positive probability in $N$ steps; $\nu$ being infinite would imply that this event never occurs in an infinite number of trials, and this has probability 0.